truenas/documentation/static/includes/apps/InstallWizardSettingsOverview.md

   Do not change the **Version** number for official apps or those included in a TrueNAS catalog.
   When a new version becomes available, the **Installed** application screen shows an update alert, and the **Application Info** widget shows an **Update** button.
-  Updating the app changes the version to the currently-available release.
+  Updating the app changes the version to the currently available release.

 * ***Application* Configuration** shows required and optional settings for the app.
-    Typical settings include user credentials, environment variables, additional argument settings, name of the node, or even sizing parameters.
+    Typical settings include user credentials, environment variables, additional argument settings, the name of the node, or even sizing parameters.

 * **User and Group Configuration** shows the user and group ID for the default user assigned to the app.
   If not using a default user and group provided, add a new user to manage the application before using the installation wizard, then enter the UID in both the user and group fields.